DeclarativeHub/Bond/README.md

 Whenever user types something into any of these text fields, expression will be evaluated and button state updated.

-Bond's power is not, however, in coupling various UI components, but in the binding of a Model (or a ViewModel) to a View and vice-versa.
-It's great for MVVM paradigm.
+Bond's power is not, however, in coupling various UI components, but in the binding of the business logic layer (i.e. Service or View Model) to the View layer and vice-versa.
 Here is how one could bind user's number of followers property of the model to the label.

 ```swift
 viewModel.numberOfFollowers